-Student retention rates
+Student retention rates and post school destinations

-Sixty one (61) percent of the 2008 Year 10 cohort completed Year 12 in 2010.
-Based on the information provided to the College when students leave it would appear that only a minority of the students who leave at the end of Year 10 or during Year 11 do so to pursue employment.
+Sixty four (64) percent of the 2009 Year 10 cohort completed Year 12 in 2011.
+The retention rates over the past two years has increased marginally.
+Based on the information provided to the College when students leave it would appear that only a minority of the students who leave at the end of Year 10 or during Year 11 do so because of family circumstances or to pursue employment or vocational training.
+Most appear to leave because they want a change of environment for the final years of their schooling.
+Students who left school at the end of Year 12 following the completion of their school education continued on to University, TAFE, professional performing arts further education or pursued full-time employment.

-Some students working at an elite level in Classical Ballet in the Year 10 2008 cohort took the option of the professional training course in AIBA (Australian International Ballet Academy).
+Some students working at an elite level in Classical Ballet in the Year 10 2009 cohort took the option of the professional training course in AIBA (Australian International Ballet Academy).